BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Thank goodness I thought to refocus and discovered the truth before they moved off the Moon's disc, or this might be a very different section!

-of over 30,000 feet (9,000m).
-The birdies on the video below were much lower!
+The Guinness Book of Records has certified geese flying at an altitude of over 30,000 feet (9,000m).
+The birdies on the video below were much lower - Probably somewhere around the 50m - 100m altitude mark!

-My personal instrumentation: Featuring throughout this website!
+Featuring throughout this website!

 Pic - The first telescope I ever used.
 HOC 30x30 Drawtube Telescope (1968 - date!)

-6x45 (Brand unknown, Grandma bought) 'Opera glasses' (1975-1978)
+6x45 (Brand unknown, Grandma bought) 'Opera glasses' (1975-1976)

 Prinz 15-60x Astral 60mm Telescope - AZ Refractor (1976 - 1978)

-*Borrowed Ken Porter's Home made 6" f7 - EQ parabolic Newtonian (1977-1978)
+*Borrowed Ken Porter's Home made 6" f7 - EQ parabolic Newtonian (1978-1979)

-AE Optics 6" f8 EQ - parabolic Newtonian (1978-1981)
+AE Optics 6" f8 EQ - parabolic Newtonian (1979-1981)

-Hilkinson 20x70 - Japanese Binoculars (1980-1983)
+Hilkinson 20x70 - Binoculars (1980-1983)

-(Unknown make) 10-60x50 - zoom binoculars (1983 - 1985)
+(Unknown make) 10-60x50 - Zoom binoculars (1983 - 1985)

-Skywatcher 150P EQ3-2 - parabolic Newtonian (A joint wedding present from my wife, Jay Cooper and Paul Money, April 17th 2004)
+Skywatcher 150P EQ3-2 - parabolic Newtonian (A joint wedding present from my wife and Paul Money, April 17th 2004 - 2009)

-I.R.Vision 8x40 - Binoculars (2005-2017)
+I.R.Vision 8x40 - Binoculars (2005-2016)

-Swift Ranger II 10x50 - binoculars (2016-date)
+Swift Ranger 10x50 - binoculars (2015-date)

 SkyWatcher 127SkyMax EQ3 SkyScan2001 - Maksutov-Cassegrain (2017-2020)